 An easier exploration mode

-If you use Radarly to explore what is being said around your brand or specific topics, this feature will help a lot.
-Here are some high lights of how the feature can help:
+If you use Radarly to explore what is being said around your brand or specific topics, this feature helps a lot.
+Here are some highlights of how the feature can help:

 - Topic monitoring: if you need to gain a deeper understanding of a specific topic, you’ll be able to look at this topic with more depth, and understand what are the related topics, which brands are trending, be able to follow the evolution, and so on.

 - Content Inspiration: another interesting use of this feature is to explore the topics of interests for a specific audience.
 If you set up a specific corpus of people that match your personas, you’ll be able to understand what their topics of interests are and understand what the related topics are in order to give you inspiration for your next pieces of content.

 - Trend monitoring: Using content classification, you’ll be able to listen to a category directly in Radarly, without biasing the results with your query.